francescmarti00/dmu-multimedia/md/JS-New-Intro-III-TECH2015.md

 </body>
 ```

 **Exercise 16**.
 Modify the previous example in order to display the animals in loop.
-That is, if you click on the button 3 times, your program has to show the pic of the elephant, 4 times the gorilla, etc.
+That is, if you click on the image 3 times, your program has to show the pic of the elephant, 4 times the gorilla, etc.